MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/Enrollment/index.md

 The Enrollment sample contains three security checks:

 ### EnrollmentUserLogin
-The `EnrollmentUserLogin` should expire quickly, it should hold only for the duration of "first time experience".
+The `EnrollmentUserLogin` security check is protecting the **setPinCode** resource so that only authenticated users could set a PIN code.
+It should expire quickly and hold only for the duration of "first time experience".
 It is identical to the `UserLogin` security check explained in the [Implementing the UserAuthenticationSecurityCheck](../user-authentication/security-check) tutorial except for an extra `isLoggedIn` method.
 The `isLoggedIn` method returns `true` if the security check state equals SUCCESS and `false` otherwise:

 ```java
 public boolean isLoggedIn(){